rafalkaron/SSGenie/README.md

 *You can quickly host files on a local web server by running ModestHost in an appropriate directory.*

 ### Before you begin
 1. Download the latest version of **ModestHost** for your operating system.
-See [ModestHost Releases](https://github.com/rafalkaron/ModestHost/releases).
+See [Latest ModestHost Release](https://github.com/rafalkaron/ModestHost/releases/latest).
 2. Unzip **ModestHost**.

 ### Procedure